niravcodes/niravcodes.github.io/_posts/2021-05-22-the-tms-website-sucks-so-i-made-a-captcha-autofiller.md

 But how could that be?
 Could the TMS's system be more well thought out than I expected?

 You wish!
 Turns out, they're using a frontend framework (Angular.js).
 Angular.js internally maintains a state, with the values of all inputs.
 That state gets altered only when the corresponding input's `input` event is fired.
-But that's easy.
+Otherwise the value change is not registered.
+But that's easy to fire.
 Here:

 {% highlight javascript %}
 const $ = _ => document.getElementById(_)